. . . and Other Frequently Asked Questions

 What if there are difficult emotional issues?

 Strong feelings are a normal part of divorce.
-If emotional issues are impeding the parties’ ability to work together cooperatively, the mediator may recommend that the individuals engage in individual Conflict TransformationTM (CT) sessions either prior to or while doing mediation.
+If emotional issues are impeding the parties’ ability to work together cooperatively, co-mediation with both an attorney-mediator and therapist-mediator may be a good solution.
+In addition, if the parties are interested in healing and personal growth, we may recommend individual Conflict TransformationTM (CT) sessions either prior to or parallel to doing mediation.
 Click here for more information.

 Is mediation confidential?